Approximate Nash equilibria in large nonconvex aggregative games: Existence of -PNE in large non-convex sum-aggregative games

 \end{prop}

-\begin{rem} Note that this is not an algorithm for the players to attain an $\epsilon$-PNE/MNE in the nonconvex game in a decentralized adaptation/learning process, but a distributed, randomized disaggregation algorithm to recover an $\check{\epsilon}$-MNE of $\Gamma$ from a known $\epsilon$-PNE of $\tGamma$ satisfying the $\eta$-stability condition and its generators.
+\begin{rem} Note that this is not an ``adaptive'' algorithm that allows the players to attain an $\epsilon$-PNE/MNE in the non-convex game through a decentralized adaptation/learning process; instead, it is a distributed, randomized disaggregation algorithm to recover an $\check{\epsilon}$-MNE of $\Gamma$ from a known $\epsilon$-PNE of $\tGamma$ satisfying the $\eta$-stability condition and its generators.

 Besides, when $\tx$ is an exact PNE of $\tGamma$, all the generators of $\tx$ can be used in this algorithm.
 On the contrary, when $\tx$ is only an $\epsilon$-PNE of $\tGamma$, we need a specific profile of generators $(Z(i,x))_i$, with respect to which $\tx$ satisfies the $\eta$-stability condition.
-It is not evident to find such a generator profile.
-However, in the next section, we provide an algorithm to compute, for a specific class of games, an $\epsilon$-PNE of $\tGamma$ satisfying the full $\eta$-stability condition (i.e. with respect to any profile of generators of $\tx$).
+How to find such a generator profile is not evident.
+However, in the next section, we provide an algorithm to compute, for a specific class of games, an $\epsilon$-PNE of $\tGamma$ satisfying the full $\eta$-stability condition (i.e., with respect to any profile of generators of $\tx$).
 In that case, any profile of generators can be used in the algorithm of Proposition \ref{prop:mixed}.